imaginaryusername/Reusable_specs/reusable_addresses.md

 **Relaying: Infrastructure needed**

 There are two methods of receiving: ***Offchain communications***, which saves on bandwidth but entrusts privacy to relay and retention servers, and ***onchain direct sending***, which is trustless on privacy but requires more bandwidth.
-We will describe three types of servers needed:
+We describe a single type of server required for both types, as well as two additional types required to make use of the offchain communications method:

 1. ***Recovery servers***: In case of onchain direct sending, only this type of server is needed.
 The server shall index all transactions that have P2PKH or P2SH-multisig inputs by the last bytes of their first signatures at all qualifying inputs, and return all transactions matching requested signature suffixes to a client.
 Required for security anyway in the case of offchain communications.
 See recovery_server.md for specifications.